Skip to main content

 CSV (Comma-Separated Values) is the universal export format, every spreadsheet app, database, and analytics tool can produce one.
 JSON (JavaScript Object Notation) is the universal API format, every web service and modern application speaks it.
 Converting between them is one of the most common data tasks in development.

 The conversion sounds simple (split on commas, wrap in brackets), but real-world CSVs are messy.
-Fields contain commas inside quotes, line breaks appear mid-field, headers have spaces, and encoding varies.
-A proper converter handles all these edge cases.
+Fields can contain commas inside quotes, headers may have spaces, and encoding varies.
+Full-featured converters also handle line breaks inside quoted fields, though this tool does not.

-This tool converts CSV to JSON instantly in your browser.
+This tool converts comma-separated CSV to JSON in your browser.
 The first row becomes the keys, and each subsequent row becomes an object.
-It handles quoted fields, embedded commas, and different delimiters.
-Paste your CSV, get clean JSON, no uploads, no servers.
+It handles quoted fields and commas embedded inside quotes.
+Paste your CSV and get JSON.
+Multi-line fields and file upload are not supported.

 CSV Edge Cases That Break Naive Parsers